NaveenPrajpati/mobilicis-assignment/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## About this prject
+user authentication system that allows users to log in and access their profile. user information such as name, profile picture, bio, and editable professional details.
+(For profile picture upload we use cloudinary)
+"Edit" button that opens a popup for users to modify their profile information mechanism to move connected users to the top and rearrange the list upon connection removal.

 ## Learn More